 Each year, the CFT sponsors several bills.
 Ideas for legislation may come from a number of sources, but typically members communicate their ideas through CFT governance meetings and resolutions at Convention and State Council.
 Once the CFT adopts a sponsored bill program, staff lobbyists work to secure legislators who will author the bills, and see the bills through the legislative process and onto the governor’s desk.

 But legislators need to hear from you too!
 It’s important for legislators to hear about your first-hand experiences at work.
 Your testimony may be key to a bill’s success.
-We also encourage you to meet with legislators in their district offices, and during union-sponsored Lobby Days at the State Capitol.

-How to Lobby Successfully In Person
+How to Lobby Successfully In-Person and From Home

 Legislative Calendar and Deadlines prepared by the California Assembly.

-Citizen’s Guide to the Legislative Process
+Making Sense of the Legislative Process

 The Legislative Process, A Citizen’s Guide to Participation is prepared by the California Senate.
 Learn how legislative bills get named, how to decode bill prefixes, how the committees of the Legislature work, and so much more.